1984 Winston 500: Race report

-Some notable crew chiefs who participated in this race were Kenny Wallace, Junie Donlavey, Darrell Bryant, Joey Arrington, Cecil Gordon, Dale Inman, Waddell Wilson, Jake Elder, Harry Hyde, and Kirk Shelmerdine.
+Notable crew chiefs in this race were Kenny Wallace, Junie Donlavey, Darrell Bryant, Joey Arrington, Cecil Gordon, Dale Inman, Waddell Wilson, Jake Elder, Harry Hyde, and Kirk Shelmerdine.

 The average speed of the race was 172.988 mph.
 Four cautions covered 17 laps.
 Chevrolet was the manufacturer for the majority of the grid.
-Cale Yarborough defeated Harry Gant by two car lengths after nearly three hours of racing in front of more than 110000 audience members; marking the 80th race win in Yarborough's NASCAR Winston Cup Series career.
+Cale Yarborough defeated Harry Gant by two car lengths after nearly three hours of racing in front of more than 110000 spectators; marking the 80th race win in Yarborough's NASCAR Winston Cup Series career.
 75 lead changes occurred; the most ever in NASCAR Cup Series history.

 It would exceed the record set by the 1978 Talladega 500 for the number of leader changes in the race.
 This record would eventually be broken at the 2010 Aaron's 499 and be tied at the 2011 Aaron's 499.
-Since NASCAR only covered the lead changes that occurred at the end of each lap, there were many more lead changes that weren't officially recorded because they didn't last the whole lap.

 Jimmy Means suffered an oil pressure problem on the sixth lap and ended up in last place.
-Bill Elliott, Terry Labonte, Dale Earnhardt, Rusty Wallace, and David Pearson all took turns being the leading the race.
+Bill Elliott, Terry Labonte, Dale Earnhardt, Rusty Wallace, and David Pearson all took turns leading.
 Phil Barkdoll would make his NASCAR debut in this race.
-Until the 2010 Sprint Cup Series season, this race was considered to be the most competitive in NASCAR history.
-The use of the Car of Tomorrow along with NASCAR's then-current Have at it, boys policy and smaller restrictor plates made the Monster Energy NASCAR Cup Series races at Daytona and Talladega more prone to passing.